MQTTCool/auth-hook-example/README.md

 whatever MQTT broker you prefer, or may also use one of the available public broker (an up-to-date list is maintained at [https://github.com/mqtt/mqtt.github.io/wiki/public_brokers]()).
-* Configure an MQTT.Cool instance.
-Please refer to Lightstreamer web site [download page](http://download.lightstreamer.com/) to find the MQTT.Cool download package.
+* Download and configure an MQTT.Cool instance.
+Please refer to mqtt.cool web site [download page](https://mqtt.cool/download/latest-server) to find the MQTT.Cool package.
 MQTT.Cool comes with a set of predefined configurations for connecting with local MQTT server instances, as well as with the most common publicly accessible brokers.
 If you want to provide a new custom configuration, open the `mqtt_master_connector_conf.xml` file located under